makanyane/IWTE/documentation/M2_Settlement_Modding.md

 If the path to the .worldterrain is not found the settlement will load but the buildings may be floating/buried as the terrain will not be reset.
 Missing the other files tends to cause a CTD.

+### Building Textures
+Textures are assigned per structure.
+Special indicators need to be applied if the texture is for a reflective plane or if the texture needs its alpha layer to be used.
+To change the texture details, load the 3 binary files, select the texture you want to change in the *textures* window, use ***Structures > Change Texture info***.

 ![M2_world_change_texture_info.jpg](../IWTEgithub_images/M2_world_change_texture_info.jpg)

+When IWTE reloads structures you've amended in Blender it assumes that the name of the normal texture is:
+*whateverTheMainTextureIsCalled_normal.texture*

+If main textures are not found the buildings will appear black in game, if the _normal textures are not found the lighting will look very very bad!

+### Building Animations
 ![M2_world_animation_selection.jpg](../IWTEgithub_images/M2_world_animation_selection.jpg)

 ![M2_world_animations_list.jpg](../IWTEgithub_images/M2_world_animations_list.jpg)

+### Building Effects
 ![M2_world_collision_effects.jpg](../IWTEgithub_images/M2_world_collision_effects.jpg)

 ## Files loaded from .worldterrain